johnmburt/johnmburt.github.io/work_experience.md

 ### 1. Fall 2019 Semester

 This past semester was a continuation of my work on the Advanced Solutions team.
 Jumping right back in, I was able to complete a functional prototype of NVIDIA FleX particle-based fluid simulation in VR.
 Realtime loaded physics models would interact with fluid in a way that was very visually appealing, as well as seemingly accurate.
 More time was put into using game engines as a source of realtime VFX, and I started working with Unreal Engine 4 with NVIDIA GameWorks.
 It has a library called NVIDIA Turbulence, which I enabled functionality to create a VR wind tunnel with a few hundred thousand air particles.
-Around the midpoint of the semester, I began learning about and working to implement Snorkel Weak Supervision Learning.
+Around the midpoint of the semester, I began learning about and working to implement Snorkel Weak Supervision Machine Learning.
 The aim was to use Snorkel's ability to create labeling functions to intelligently label data without a very large amount of user marked data.

+**Technical skills used**: C#, Unity, Python, UE4, Snorkel Weak Supervision Machine Learning

 ### 2. Spring 2019 Semester